wp-plugins/sexybookmarks/trunk/readme.txt

 4. Enjoy!

 = Manual Usage =
+**As of v2.4.4 the menu can be inserted once anywhere within your site (even outside the loop) and it will still pull the appropriate data for the dynamic links**

 If you would like to insert the menu manually, simply choose "Manually insert" from the options page, then place the following code into your theme files where you want the menu to appear: